 How to Visit Montmorency Falls from Quebec City

-If you are ever in the vicinity of Quebec City, the capital of the province of Quebec, in Canada, then I recommend you take a couple of hours to pay a visit to Montmorency Falls, which is just a mere 10-minute car ride from downtown Quebec City.
+16 April, 2018: If you are ever in the vicinity of Quebec City, the capital of the province of Quebec, in Canada, then I recommend you take a couple of hours to visit Montmorency Falls, which is just a mere 10-minute car ride from downtown Quebec City.
 You will not regret it.

 Montmorency Falls or Parc de la Chute-Montmorency is an 83 metre-/272-foot-tall waterfall and public park just a few minutes from downtown Quebec City (13 km east) at 5300 boulevard Sainte-Anne, Quebec, QC.
 It provides visitors with the opportunity to gape from a suspension bridge or to walk, snowshoe, or zip line (300 metres) between cliffs, forest, and streams while witnessing an impressive waterfall that boasts a 30-metre greater depth than Niagara Falls in Ontario.
-The falls have year-round accessibility, and entrance is also free all year round, although parking is available for a fee.
+You can visit Montmorency Falls any time of year as they have year-round accessibility.
+Entrance is also free all year round, although parking is available for a fee.

-If you are travelling to Montmorency Falls by car, simply follow the instructions on your GPS; they can describe the journey better than I can.
+If you want to visit Montmorency Falls by car, simply follow the instructions on your GPS; they can describe the journey better than I can.
 But if you are travelling there by public transportation, here is how you can get there quickly and easily:

 - Go to the Via Rail train station in downtown Quebec City.
 It is located at 450 Rue de la Gare du Palais, Québec, QC – close to the harbour at the south end of Boulevard Charest where the boulevard merges into Rue Saint-Paul.